Spain Mediterranean Coast Road Trip Itinerary: 7 Days Including Valencia, Alicante & More

 Spain’s claim to fame includes iconic monuments, savory cuisine and of course — some of the best wine in the world.
 But we can’t forget about the glittering Mediterranean Sea, a body of water that influences the country’s gastronomy, tourism and beyond.

-The Mediterranean’s reach is expansive — you can enjoy coastal visits from destinations like Barcelona in the north and Malaga in the south (and of course from France and Italy too).
-But one of its grandest stretches is along Spain’s western coast from Alicante to Valencia.
-Frequented by locals and tourists alike, you’ll find some of the country’s most beautiful beaches, gorgeous national parks, sprawling vineyards and quaint villages with this 7-day Mediterranean road trip itinerary.
+But one of the Mediterranean’s grandest stretches is along Spain’s western coast from Alicante to Valencia.
+Frequented by locals and tourists alike, you’ll find some of the country’s most beautiful beaches, gorgeous national parks, sprawling vineyards and quaint villages with this 7-day Spanish Mediterranean coastal road trip itinerary.

 Travel Tips & Practicalities

 From there, it’s a short hop via train, bus or plane to Alicante.
 If you have a little extra time on your hands, rent a car in Madrid and drive to Alicante (about four hours).
 Either way, once there, you’ll need a car to maximize this itinerary.
 Spain has plenty of car rental options; expect familiar brands like Avis, Budget or Hertz among others.
 Just keep an eye out for speed cameras and read up on the rules for round-a-bouts.

 This itinerary can be done year-round but is best during the shoulder seasons like May or October.
 Keep in mind that winters are cold and some spots may shut down seasonally.
 Summer brings crowds and heat but may be ideal if you’re looking to enjoy some serious beach time.